zymosisus/unkleDrewMinecraftServer/readme.md

 1. Environment info.
     - Need to design this.
         - ServerName needs to be a variable that can change by environment.
         - Test/Production volumes.
+(InProcess with volume-manager)
 11. Add MobArena plugin to Build files.
+12. Modify to use swarm so backup services can run too?
 2. Figure out how to keep config files updated (Server, Plugin files).
-3. Version Manager for Plugins?
+3. Version/Package Manager for Plugins?
 3. Backup / Restore Scripts for Server Files.
+(Move this to the volume-manager.)
     1. Pass Scerets to the container.
 4. Server Manager (MineOS?)
 5. startServer script